Rs25b money-laundering probe: Shehbaz, Hamza interim bail extended till 25th

-LAHORE: A banking crime court Saturday extended interim bail of PMLN President Shehbaz Sharif and his son Hamza Shehbaz till September 25 in Rs25 billion alleged money-laundering investigation against father-son duo.
+LAHORE: A banking crime court Saturday extended interim bail of PMLN President Shehbaz Sharif and his son Hamza Shahbaz till September 25 in Rs25 billion alleged money-laundering investigation against father-son duo.

 The court has also directed director FIA Lahore to appear before the court on the next hearing and inform the court about the developments in the investigation of the case till date.
 Shehbaz and Hamza appeared before the court and marked their attendance.